Special Guardianship Assessment and Support

 Any person who wishes to apply for a special guardianship order must give three months’ written notice to the local authority of their intention to apply.
 On receipt of notice of an application, or if the court makes a request, the local authority must investigate and prepare a report to the court about the suitability of the applicants to be special guardians.

-Aspire undertakes special guardianship assessments on behalf of the local authorities of Bournemouth, Dorset and Poole.
+Aspire undertakes special guardianship assessments on behalf of BCP Council and Dorset Council.
 These may be assessments which arise during care proceedings, where a child is already in the care of the local authority, or they may be direct applications to the court.

 How can you support me as a Special Guardian?

-Aspire provides special guardianship support services on behalf of the local authorities of Bournemouth, Dorset and Poole.
+Aspire provides special guardianship support services on behalf of the local authorities of BCP Council and Dorset Council.
 These services include

 - Assistance in relation to contact (including mediation)